mozilla/DeepSpeech/native_client/README.md

 Preferably, checkout the version of tensorflow which is currently supported by DeepSpeech (see requirements.txt), and use the bazel version recommended by TensorFlow for that version.
 Then, follow the [instructions](https://www.tensorflow.org/install/install_sources) on the TensorFlow site for your platform, up to the end of 'Configure the installation'.

-After that, you can build the Tensorflow and DeepSpeech libraries using the following commands.
-Please note that the flags for `libctc_decoder_with_kenlm.so` differs a little bit.
+After that, you can build the Tensorflow and DeepSpeech libraries using the following command.

 ```
-bazel build -c opt --copt=-O3 --copt="-D_GLIBCXX_USE_CXX11_ABI=0" //native_client:libctc_decoder_with_kenlm.so
 bazel build --config=monolithic -c opt --copt=-O3 --copt="-D_GLIBCXX_USE_CXX11_ABI=0" --copt=-fvisibility=hidden //native_client:libdeepspeech.so //native_client:generate_trie
 ```